The Short Text question requires students to respond to questions that have short, definite answers, for example, 1-2 words, or a number.

 The Layout section allows you to add additional styling to the question:

-Enabling Character Map allows authors to add non-typical letters and symbols in language e.g. ó, ç, ñ or Math and Science e.g. μ, ∞ ,≤, and make them available for the students in Essay Text questions.
-When Character Map is on, the default Alpha character map will be shown to the students.
-The Numerical Character Map will be available when the Has Mathematical Formulas option is enabled.
-To create a Custom Character Map, enter the specific characters into the Characters to display box.
+Enabling Special Characters allows authors to add non-typical letters and symbols in language e.g. ó, ç, ñ or Math and Science e.g. μ, ∞ ,≤, and make them available for the learners.
+If left blank a default set of characters will display, as shown below.
+To create a custom Special Characters menu, enter the specific characters into the Characters to display input field.